-Federal Parent PLUS loans can only be approved for the difference between the annual Cost of Attendance at Maryville College and the student’s scholarships, awards and financial aid.
-The Cost of Attendance is determined for students by the college and includes tuition, room, board, fees, average book costs and transportation costs.
+Federal Parent PLUS loans can be approved only for the difference between the annual cost of attendance at Maryville College and the student’s scholarships, awards and financial aid.
+The cost of attendance is determined for students by the college and includes tuition, room, board, fees, average book costs and transportation costs.

 |Annual Cost of Attendance||$35,000|